kealanheena/boris-bikes/README.md

 - Run "ruby  boris-bikes.rb" file in terminal.

-#### Intructions

-- ?????

 ## Running the tests

 You can run tests by running "rspec" in boris-bikes file.

 ### Tests

+### Bike class

-- Check if bikes are usable
+- Check if it responds to the 'working?' method

+### Docking Station class

-- Check if bike is broken(new bike are always working)
+- Check if it responds to the 'release_bike' method
-- Check if a docked is returned to bike rack
+- Check if 'release_bike' returns an instace of a bike
-- To see if breaking a bike puts it with bikes needing repairs
+- Check if a bike is working with 'working?' method
+- Throwing an error if you try to release a bike from an empty docking station
+- Check if after docking a vike the bike is in that docking station
+- Checking the default capacity of the docking station
+- Checking if the docking station is empty by default
+- Throwing an error when theres not enough room for another bike
+- Check if passing an argument changes the capacity

 ## Versioning

 "boris-bikes" is using ruby version 2.6.3, to change ruby versions run "rvm install ruby-2.6.3" in terminal.

-# This is a change